Goosang-Yu/genet/docs/en/1_Predict/4_predict_pe.md

 ### Get ClinVar record and DeepPrime score using GenET
 ClinVar database contains mutations that are clinically evaluated to be pathogenic and related to human diseases([Laudrum et al. NAR 2018](https://academic.oup.com/nar/article/46/D1/D1062/4641904)).
 GenET utilized the NCBI efect module to access ClinVar records to retrieve related variant data such as the genomic sequence, position, and mutation pattern.
-Using this data, genET designs and evaluates pegRNAs that target the variant using DeepPrime.
+Using this data, GenET designs and evaluates pegRNAs that target the variant using DeepPrime.

 ```python
 from genet import database as db